Meet the UDN Helpdesk Team

 Meet the Team

-Paul Mazur (he/him) is a Project Manager for the Undiagnosed Diseases Network (UDN).
+Paul Mazur is a Project Manager for the UDN DMCC.
 He brings proficiency in operations, expertise in communications, and project management to the UDN while serving the undiagnosed community to end the diagnostic and therapeutic odyssey.
 He does his job because it makes him feel more human.
 It provides him with an incredible window into the human spirit.
 The UDN allows him to work with others to end the odyssey for all patients and their families.
 He believes that innovation, collaboration, inclusion, integrity, and patient leadership are key.